celery/celery/docs/userguide/calling.rst

 - `brotli`

+    brotli is optimized for the web, in particular small text documents.
+It is most effective for serving static content such as fonts and html pages.

 - `bzip2`

+    bzip2 creates smaller files than gzip, but compression and decompression speeds are noticeably slower than those of gzip.

 - `gzip`

+    gzip is suitable for systems that require a small memory footprint, making it ideal for systems with limited memory.
+It is often used to generate files with the ".tar.gz" extension.

 - `lzma`

+    lzma provides a good compression ratio and executes with fast compression and decompression speeds at the expense of higher memory usage.

 - `zlib`

+    zlib is an abstraction of the Deflate algorithm in library form which includes support both for the gzip file format and a lightweight stream format in its API.
+It is a crucial component of many software systems - Linux kernel and Git VCS just to name a few.

 - `zstd`

+    zstd targets real-time compression scenarios at zlib-level and better compression ratios.
+It's backed by a very fast entropy stage, provided by Huff0 and FSE library.

 You can also create your own compression schemes and register them in the :func:`kombu compression registry <kombu.compression.register>`.